-The Flash season one: This show centers on Barry Allen/The Flash who is a forensic Investigator for the Central City Police Department.
-Barry is basically DC's version Of Peter Parker, I would like him more if he had a backbone when it comes to women but I digest.
-One day he gets Super speed after being hit by lighting from an explosion from S.T.A.R lads, that explosion also created metahumans that use or misuse there powers.
+The Flash season one: This show centers on Barry Allen/The Flash who is a forensic scientist at Central City Police Department.
+One day he gets Super speed after being stuck by lighting from an explosion at S.T.A.R lads, that explosion also created metahumans that use or misuse there powers.
 With the help of S.T.A.R. lads Barry decides to stop the metahumans and get closure for what happen is his past.

 I'm surprised by how well received this show was, I didn't think people want to see a light hearted show, considering the lack of love Superman is getting these days.
 You can tell that the creators of Arrow are behind this show, I mean both shows have similar intros, same number of episode per season, flashbacks and the public gave the Flash nicknames.
 OK it wasn't as bad as Arrow they only give flash two nicknames they are the streak and the blur.
 Wait!
 The blur?
 Is that a Smallville reference?
 The pilot episode is OK, I wish they would have made jokes about Barry learning how to control his power in the pilot but that would be too cliche.
 I only like one of the crossover episodes.
 No!
 It's not the Flash vs Arrow episode. the fight between Flash and Arrow was contrived.

 There is one villain that stood out to me and that's captain cold, I mean whenever captain cold and the Flash face each other captain cold gives him so much grief.
 He should have been the main villain, heck he should have been the antagonist to stop in the Arrow and Flash crossover episodes.